 The communications coming from others are not personal.
 Ever.

-People are self-focused and ego-driven, and any attack (or perceived attack) on you or me is a projection of their own insecurities, fears and unhappiness.
-They’re having their own reactive response to some upsetting feeling.
-In other words, it’s about them.
+People are self-focused and ego-driven, and any attack (or perceived attack) on you or me is a projection of their insecurities, fears, and unhappiness.

 (Learn more from these ego quotes.)

-We have no need to defend ourselves.
-It’s not about you or me
+We do not need to defend ourselves.
+It’s not about you or me.

 The self that knows I am worthy.

 That part of myself genuinely cares about others and wants connection.

 After all, love is what it’s all about…, and it must begin with me.